 Whenever you turn on the tap, flush a toilet, drive down a city street, or set out your recycling container, you're coming in contact with the work of the Public Works Department.
-The department has four divisions.
+The department is responsible for the ongoing maintenance and improvement of:

 Plymouth City Hall | 3400 Plymouth Blvd. | Plymouth, MN 55447-1482